Public safety answering point: United Kingdom

+India

+In India, a police control room (PCR) is a building or room where communication between different levels of a police serves takes place.
+Police control rooms also handle calls from the general public via 100, the national police helpline number, or 112, much like ECCs or PSAPs.
+PCRs also often handle non-emergency calls, such as disaster and traffic assistance, counseling, among others.
+Most of India's police districts have their own police control room, and police commissionerates normally also have central control rooms.
+Patrol vehicles, usually under the control of a PCR, are popularly known as "PCR vans" or "PCR vehicles"; some states have other names for these vehicles.

 Other regions

 In other countries, this may the responsibility of other types of local government, and the particular setup of the telephone network dictates how such calls are handled.

 There is also now the ability to answer text messages at some PSAPs, which is useful in areas where weak signal strength due to distance from the nearest cell site causes fringe reception, resulting in blocked or dropped calls.
 Since SMS messages only require an instant to send, a brief peak in radio propagation (such as a sudden favourable shift in multipath phase alignment) is often enough to get a message sent.
 Text messages are also useful for the deaf or speech disabled, as it does not require a TTY device.

+Technologies

 NENA i3 Solution

 The National Emergency Number Association (NENA) long-term solution for emergency calling, referred to as the i3 Solution, assumes end-to-end Internet Protocol (IP) signaling from the Voice over IP (VoIP) endpoint to an IP-enabled Public Safety Answering Point (PSAP), with callback and caller location information provided to the PSAP with the call.
 While the i3 Solution assumes end-to-end IP connectivity, and it is expected that an increasing number of PSAPs will evolve to support i3 functionality over time, legacy PSAPs must continue to be supported as originating networks and the Emergency Services infrastructure migrate toward IP.